Breeding deer for trophies and venison production

 In 1989 our first red deer arrived at the Marquettepolder farm.
 They had been delivered by the late Gerald Walker from the Maplehurst farm in West Sussex, England.
 Gerald remained a friend ever since until the day he died.
 Today sika and fallow deer are also bred along with the red deer.
 Yet, these are actually pets and do not represent any commercial activity.

-Decades of perseverance in the selection with a view to breeding better deer has been appreciated both by local and international customers.
+Decades of perseverance in his careful selection with a view to breeding better deer has been appreciated both by local and international customers.
 From the very beginning we have been paying attention to the following selection criteria:

 Bloodlines in our breeding programme:

-We use bloodlines which have been successfully selected by hunters in nature for many years and which have consequently become famous because of the desirable genes they carry.
-Our master stags are direct descendants of several central European bloodlines, a Danish and an English one.
+We use exclusively bloodlines which have been successfully selected by hunters in nature for many years and which have consequently become famous because of the desirable genes they carry.
+Our master stags are direct descendants of several central European bloodlines, a Danish, a Swedish and an English one.

 - Deer from the Schulte-Wrede park in former Eastern Germany;